dream3d-ai/data-interview/README.md

 ## Overview

-In this assignment, you will design and implement a video processing pipeline that operates on the `validation` split of the [Kinetics dataset](https://github.com/cvdfoundation/kinetics-dataset), orchestrated by [Ray Data](https://docs.ray.io/en/latest/data/data.html).
+In this assignment, you will design and implement a highly-parallel video processing pipeline that operates on the `validation` split of the [Kinetics dataset](https://github.com/cvdfoundation/kinetics-dataset), orchestrated by [Ray Data](https://docs.ray.io/en/latest/data/data.html).
 Assume each node has 32GB of RAM and 8 CPU cores.
 The pipeline should perform the following steps:

 1. **Download Videos:**
    Efficiently download videos from a provided list of URLs using an HTTP client (e.g., `aiohttp`).